vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 (PyTreeDef([{'W': *, 'b': *}, {'W': *, 'b': *}]),
 [{'W': '(64, 784)', 'b': '(64,)'}, {'W': '(10, 64)', 'b': '(10,)'}])
 ```
 The variable `params` fits the definition of a PyTree.
-The outputs of the cell are the structure of the PyTree and another PyTree showing the shape of the leaves of `params`.
-Let's define the forward pass as function that takes `params` and an array `x` as its inputs, and decorate it with `jax.jit`:
+The outputs of the cell
+are the structure of the PyTree and another PyTree showing the shapes of the
+leaves of `params`.
+Let's define the forward pass as function that takes the
+PyTree `params` and an array `x` as its inputs, and decorate it with `jax.jit`:
 ```python
 @jax.jit
 def feed_forward(params, x):